Aim of BLUE REVOLUTION

 THE LEADER

-The platform will comprise of a leader, a nominating officer, treasurer and a maximum of one other.
-This group of platform officers will be known as the management team.
+The party will comprise of a leader, a nominating officer, treasurer and a maximum of one other.
+This group of party officers will be known as the management team.

-The leader’s role is to be the figurehead for the platform and to chair management meetings, act as the main spokesman for the platform, call the AGM and sign off minutes of the AGM and all management meetings that take place.
+The leader’s role is to be the figurehead for the party and to chair management meetings, act as the main spokesman for the party, call the AGM and to sign off minutes of the AGM and all management meetings that take place.
 The leader acts as chairman of the party and arbitrates in any disputes between the management team and any individual members.
 It is anticipated that in disputes between Blue Revolution and members will be resolved by an appeal to the leader.
 If this fails to resolve the dispute then an appeal can be made to the full management committee.
 The decision of the full committee is final.
-The leader is a signatory to the Blue Revolution bank account.
+The leader is entitled to be a signatory to the Blue Revolution bank account.

 THE NOMINATING OFFICER